rbisdorff/Digraph3/docSphinx/tutorial.rst

 Rating new performances with quantile norms ...........................................

-For *absolute rating* of a newly given set of decision alternatives with the help of empirical performance quantiles estimated from historical data, we provide the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class, a specialisation of the :py:class:`sortingDigraphs.QuantilesSortingDigraph` class.
+For *absolute rating* of a newly given set of decision alternatives with the help of empirical performance quantiles estimated from historical data, we provide the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class, a specialisation of the :py:class:`sortingDigraphs.SortingDigraph` class.

 The constructor requires a valid :py:class:`performanceQuantiles.PerformanceQuantiles` instance.